ACSA.

 Understanding the current experience

-We conducted 5 semi-structured interviews online with newcomers aging from 28 to 45 years old.
+We conducted five semi-structured interviews and online user tests with newcomers aged 28 to 45 years old.
 The goals of this research were to:

 Discover the users’ main objectives when visiting the website, which will help define the main user paths